jbolda/covector/.changes/better-returns.md

 "@covector/apply": patch
 ---

 Return better results for use outside of CLI (specifically in action).
+Wrap covector function in `main` as well to return results properly.